-If you’re new to my blog ( where have you been?) when I talk of chronic illness and chronic pain it’s because I am diagnosed with M/E/CFS, Fibromyalgia and Joint Hypermobility.
-Which in very simple terms means I am constantly exhausted and I’m in pain ALL OF THE TIME!
-Yes that is possible.
-We may say we are ‘fine’ but internally our bodies are screaming.
-So you can also find out what we say and what we actually mean here in a post a wrote a while ago.
-However, I’m now 10 years into living with these conditions and I have become a dab hand at being resourceful at keeping warm in the winter without actually having to blare my heating 24 hours a day.
+If you’re new to my blog, when I talk of chronic illness and chronic pain it’s because I am diagnosed with M/E/CFS, Fibromyalgia and Joint Hypermobility.
+I’m now 10 years into living with these conditions.
+Over the years I’ve become a dab hand at being resourceful at ways to keep warm in the winter with my chronic illness.
+All without having to blast my heating 24 hours a day.

 These are a godsend in my view.
 They come in all shapes and sizes.
 Wheat heat pads are very cheap to buy and provide instant heat when you want to warm up or help with pain levels.
 Simply pop it in a microwave for about a minute and you’ll have about 15 minutes of gorgeous direct heat.

-These are pretty obvious but actually not everyone uses them!
-I have several ( and I’m after one of those long full body length ones -heavenly) and they can even be found in pound shops or charity shops.
+These are pretty obvious but actually not everyone uses them.
+I have several ( and I’m also lusting after one of those long full body length ones) and they can be found in pound shops or charity shops.
 Hot water bottles will definitely keep the heat longer than a heat pad.
-So when I’m sat on the sofa or at my table working I will rest my feet on one and that keeps me warm for quite a while.
+So, when I’m sat on the sofa or at my table working, I rest my feet on one and that keeps me warm for quite a while.
 If my feet and hands are warm I will be warm …………genius, right?

 Again this is common sense and most people will generally have throws over their sofa too.
-Therefore, you have no excuse!
+Therefore, you have no excuse.
 Never underestimate the power of the humble blanket.
-Lets face it even if you have to answer the door to the postman it’s generally a step up from your dressing gown.
+Lets face it even if you have to answer the door to the postman a blanket is a step up from your dressing gown.
 I have a basket in my lounge with several blankets in there and I can tell you they are well used.

 Most people when they think of thermals probably think of going skiing, and I know we don’t exactly live in the Arctic but I tell you thermals are where it’s at.
-They can be bought as cheap as chips from somewhere like Primarni and work brilliantly under comfy clothes on those days you will be at home all day.
-The extra layer works a treat and because it’s thermal it means you wont look like the Michelin man in 15 layers of clothes trying to stay remotely warm.
-Go on try it and let me know if you agree!
+They can be bought as cheap as chips from somewhere like Primarni.
+Thermals work brilliantly under comfy clothes on those days you will be at home all day.
+The extra layer works a treat and because it’s thermal means you wont look like the Michelin man in 15 layers of clothes trying to stay remotely warm.
+Go on try it and let me know if you agree.

-So, there you have it, my favourite top tips on keeping yourself warm in the winter.
-Perfect for when you work from home on your own, or whether you are stuck at home with chronic illness and chronic pain.
-I could list more ( I’m looking at you my gorgeous single duvet for bad days on the sofa!) but these few are probably my ‘go to’ favourites.
+So, there you have it.
+My favourite top tips on keeping yourself warm in winter when you have chronic illness and chronic pain.
+Or even just if you work from home alone.
+I could list more but these few are probably my ‘go to’ favourites.

 Let me know in the comments your favourite tips to keep yourself snugly warm at home in the winter without having to blast your heating 24hrs a day.